 Artichokes

-Raw artichokes are practically inedible, with tough leaves and fibrous hearts.
-Cooking transforms them into a tender, flavorful delight.
-Steaming or boiling is best, and a dip in garlic butter or aioli elevates their taste.
+Raw artichokes are practically inedible with tough leaves and fibrous hearts.
+Cooking softens them right up, and they can be flavored into pure magic.
+Steaming or boiling are the best options for duplicates resembling the taste: a garlic butter or aioli dip takes their flavor to a whole new level.

 Green Beans